Jabbo16/JFAP/README.md

     int preSimFriendlyUnitCount = simulator.getState().first.size(); // We can get each player unit count introduced to JFAP before the simulation starts simulator.simulate(50); // Starts simulating the combat, number of frames to simulate is passed by parameters, default is 96 frames

-    // After the simulation we can get the score difference before and after the simulations and the number of units that died
+    // After the simulation we can get the post battle score and the number of units that died for each player
     // You can use this info to know if the combat will be favorable for you or not Pair<Integer, Integer> postsimScores = simulator.playerScores();
     int postsimFriendlyUnitCount = simulator.getState().first.size();